learn-co-curriculum/node-modules-patterns/README.md

 ## Exporting Functions

-To make the module smarter (more dynamic), we need to use the `module.exports = function() {}` pattern which is more versatile.
+To make the module smarter, i.e., it can have more logic (and more dynamic not static), we need to use the `module.exports = function() {}` pattern which is more versatile.
 It allows us to execute some logic and even use parameters from the function's arguments.

 With the function pattern, we can re-write our configuration module to do more things.
 In other words, the module will can behave differently because we can put some logic in its code.
 This is `environment.js` file.
 The first thing in it is getting the environment or using the one from the environment variable `NODE_ENV` if the argument is not set: